pyo-counting/k8s-docs/3_Concepts/7_Storage/3_Projected Volumes.md

 **Note**: A container using a projected volume source as a subPath volume mount will not receive updates for those volume sources.

 ## SecurityContext interactions
+The proposal for file permission handling in projected service account volume enhancement introduced the projected files having the correct owner permissions set.

+### Linux
+linux 환경에서 .spec.securityContext.runAsUser 필드가 설정되어 있고 projected volume이 있는 po의 경우, projected 파일은 container user ownership을 포함한 올바른 ownership set을 갖는다.

+When all containers in a pod have the same runAsUser set in their PodSecurityContext or container SecurityContext, then the kubelet ensures that the contents of the serviceAccountToken volume are owned by that user, and the token file has its permission mode set to 0600.

+**Note**: Ephemeral containers added to a Pod after it is created do not change volume permissions that were set when the pod was created.

+If a Pod's serviceAccountToken volume permissions were set to 0600 because all other containers in the Pod have the same runAsUser, ephemeral containers must use the same runAsUser to be able to read the token.